base2Services/aws-lambda-tls-version-check/README.md

 # Lambda TLS version check

-Lambda function to return the tls version of a `host:port` endpoint
+Lambda function to check tls versions of a `host:port` endpoint

 Optionally, it can record metrics to CloudWatch.